 - (iii) Serina Avila: 21-year-old daughter of Elmar Avila.
 She echoed the sentiments of everyone that her father was the breadwinner of the family.
-She had to terminate her studies after he died, to assist her mother with the mounting bills, and to take care of her siblings He was an excellent father whom she could confide in. - (iv) Ms. Santalla, the common law wife of Mr Avila and mother of his-minor children stated that her children were robbed of the Garifuna culture; that they had to move back to Finland because she had no financial support in Belize. - (v) Mr Fabrice Cocum the son of Kimberley Griffiths outlined that she was the breadwinner of the family; he has been jobless occasionally since her death. - (vii) Jacklyn Martinez, friend of Kimberly Griffith, shared the depths of her friendship with the deceased and the void that has been left on her passing.
-She has forgiven the convicted and knows that the deceased Kimberly would agree with her. - (viii) Shanena Reyes daughter of Kimberly Griffith shared the pain of losing her mother and the subsequent anxiety and depression that remain with her even today. - (ix) Character evidence for Mr. Pastrana:
+She had to terminate her studies after he died, to assist her mother with the mounting bills, and to take care of her siblings.
+She had to put her dreams on hold.
+He was an excellent father whom she could confide in.
+Understandably, she has become depressed since his passing. - (iv) Ms Santalla, the common law wife of Mr Avila and mother of his minor children stated that her children were robbed of the Garifuna culture; that they had to move back to Finland because she had no financial support in Belize. - (v) Mr Fabrice Cocom the son of Kimberley Griffiths outlined that she was the breadwinner of the family; he has been jobless occasionally since her death. - (vii) Jacklyn Martinez, friend of Kimberly Griffith, shared the depths of her friendship with the deceased and the void that has been left on her passing.
+She has forgiven the convicted and knows that the deceased Kimberly would agree with her. - (viii) Shanena Reyes daughter of Kimberly Griffith shared the pain of losing her mother and the subsequent anxiety and depression that remain with her even today. - (ix) Character evidence for Mr Pastrana:

-Mr. Pastrana called one character witness on his behalf: Pastor Pedro Ochoa.
+Mr Pastrana called one character witness on his behalf: Pastor Pedro Ochoa.
 Pastor Ochoa of the Beldaderia Pentecostal Church in Camalote, stated that he had known the convicted man since 1999.
 The convicted man attended Sunday school at that church since he was 18 years old.
 They have been neighbours for the past 14 years.
-He described.
-Mr. Pastrana is a calm young man and a hard worker.
+He described Mr. Pastrana as a calm young man and a hard worker.
 Mr. Pastrana has a wife and a baby boy.
 He has a strong family unit; he also cares for his sick father.
 He is kind, respectful and hard-working.

-- (x) Mr. Pastrana himself begged the family of the deceased to forgive him.
-He stated that he struggles mentally and has sleepless nights; he empathized with the family as he knows what it is like to lose a loved one.
+- (x) Mr Pastrana himself begged the family of the deceased to forgive him.
+He stated that he no longer drinks, and he struggles mentally and has sleepless nights; he empathized with the family as he knows what it is like to lose a loved one.
 He said he has always been a kind and humble person.
 His life has changed; he does not drink anymore. - (xi) In his plea in mitigation, his Counsel outlined that this is an early guilty plea.
-The defendant took responsibility for his actions immediately, saving the court time and valuable resources.
+The defendant took responsibility for his actions immediately, saving the court time and valuable resources. - [9] The common theme running throughout these statements is the fact that the deceased were family-oriented; took care of their families and most of their family members are suffering financially as a result of their demise.